sushilsridhar/cs-fundamentals/cn/HTTP.md

 [HTTP internally uses TCP Connection](https://github.com/sushilsridhar/cs-fundamentals/blob/main/cn/TCP.md)

+> HTTP uses TCP, so TCP connection (3-way handshake) is created for connection

 HTTP relies on the TCP (Transmission Control Protocol) and it works on the PORT number 80, Hence, a connection is first established (TCP connection) and then the data is transferred over this connection

-> HTTP uses TCP, so TCP connection (3-way handshake) is created for connection
+<ins>Types of HTTP Connection</ins>
 ```
 Non-Persistant Connection - for every request, create a new connection
 Persistant Connection     - multiple request, single connection